Quantum-Communication-Group/wg-Qrotator/docs/cli/ls.md

 List all rotators.
 Output includes the interface name, the status, and the timestamp of the last key rotation.

 In the current implementation, a rotator can be in one of the following three states:
-- `down` - the rotator was created but it is not running.
+- `down` - the rotator was created, but it is not running.
 - `hold` - the rotator is waiting or during the bootstrap phase.
 - `up` - the rotator is up and running.